ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 Now we have an executable that prints `Hello`.
-If you want to access anything from a given module, use the name of the module (always starting with a capital letter) followed by a dot and the thing that you want to use.
+If you want to access anything from a given module, use the name of the module (always starting with a capital letter) followed by a dot and the thing you want to use.
 It may be a value, a type constructor, or anything else that a given module can provide.

-Libraries, starting with the standard library, provide collections of modules. for example, `List.iter` designates the `iter` function from the `List` module.
+Libraries, starting with the standard library, provide collections of modules.
+For example, `List.iter` designates the `iter` function from the `List` module.

 If you are using a given module heavily, you may want to make its contents directly accessible.
 For this, we use the `open` directive.
 In our example,